An arrest warrant in Colorado gives police the authority to arrest a person and hold the person in custody. To obtain a warrant, police must

 - the court recalls the warrant (which is rare).

-This often means suspects get arrested on allegations that are several years old.
-They may have even forgotten about the crime they are being accused of committing.
+We also have had clients who got arrested on warrants that were years – sometimes decades – old.
+They often had forgotten about the crime they were being accused of committing.

-An arrest warrant that was issued in Colorado can be executed in another state.
-And vice versa.
+Yes.
+An arrest warrant that was issued in Colorado can be executed in another state, and vice versa.

-4. When can police arrest someone without a warrant?
+4. When can police arrest me without a warrant?

-- A misdemeanor was committed in the presence of a police officer,8
+- You allegedly committed a misdemeanor in the presence of a police officer,8

-- The police officer has probable cause to believe the suspect committed a felony, and the apprehension would happen in a public place,9
+- The police officer has probable cause to believe you committed a felony, and the arrest happens in a public place,9

-- A police officer has probable cause to believe a crime – no matter how minor – is occurring or has occurred,10 and
+- The police officer has probable cause to believe a crime – no matter how minor – is occurring or has occurred,10 or

-- There are exigent circumstances, an emergency, or evidence would be destroyed, even if the apprehension happens inside a suspect’s house.11
+- There are exigent circumstances, there is an emergency, or evidence would be destroyed, even if the arrest happens inside your house.11

 - The issuing court did not have jurisdiction,